-Myth has it that Our Mother Moon, the goddess Ixchel, taught the first woman how to weave at the beginning of time.
+Myth has it that Our Grandmother the Moon, the goddess Ixchel, taught the first woman how to weave at the beginning of time.
 Since then, Maya mothers have taught their daughters, from generation to generation uninterruptedly for three thousand years, how to wrap themselves around the loom and produce exquisite cloth.

 In addition to its important religious and social aspects, historically weaving has been central to indigenous women’s economic contribution to their households.
 In a traditional Maya context, when a girl is born, the midwife presents her with the different instruments of weaving one by one and she says,

 This will be your foot

 Here is your work

 Weaving is impregnated with spiritual elements.
 Girls begin learning the long and difficult process of weaving when they are eight or nine years old by watching their mothers and older sisters.
 Around the age of 11 they make their first pieces of cloth and take them to the feet of the patron saint of weaving, Santa Rosa, in Chamula’s Church.
 They go there often with their mothers to pray to the saint that she might grant them the art of weaving.

 Please lend me the ten toes of your feet

 Engrave heavily on my mind